deco-sites/starting/docs/developing/editable-sections/en.md

 # Summary
 1. Introduction to Sections (dev)
 2. First modification and environment selection
-3. Summary: Modifying and testing a \`section\`
+3. Step-by-step: Modifying and testing a `section`

 # Introduction to Sections (dev)

 A Section represents a configurable UI element for a deco Site.
-Now, it is necessary to understand what this represents in terms of development.
+Now, it is necessary to understand what this represents for a developer.

-A Section is a `tsx` code inside the `sections` folder and it:
+A Section is a `tsx` code inside the `sections` folder.
+Also, a Section:

 - is a [Preact](https://preactjs.com/) component
 - has serializable properties
-- exports the type of its properties
+- exports its properties type

 A Preact component is a function exported by default (`export default`) that receives properties, returns JSX, and is invoked on each rendering of the defined element.
 As an example, open the `sections/Intro.tsx` file from the ecommerce template in VSCode.
 This file is also accessible [on the deco GitHub](https://github.com/deco-sites/start/blob/main/sections/Intro.tsx).